1-Platform/one-platform/packages/documentation-spa/docs/apps/hosted/mod-handovers/mod-handover-spa.md

 ### Introduction

-This SPA is integrated with the MoD Handovers Microservie which is integrated with the SFDC for obtaining current stats.
+This SPA is integrated with the MoD Handovers Microservice which is integrated with the SFDC for obtaining current stats.

 ### Supported Features